 Opinions vary, but an average homemade dog food diet is going to be about:

 - 10% fat

-Vet-recommended supplements can be added too, from omega-3 fatty acids to cod liver oil and specialized vitamins for your dog’s needs.
+Vet-recommended supplements can be added, too, from omega-3 fatty acids to cod liver oil and specific vitamins for your dog’s needs.
 Rice is common to fulfill the carb quotient, and brown rice is healthier than white.
 Vegetables can vary, and fat sources can be poultry skin, ground flax seeds, and other sources.
 For a basic primer, check out this article.

 Author Rick Woodford demonstrates an easy Mutt Loaf recipe in this video: